Change Acceleration and Detection: Optimal scheme in the Markovian case

-Intuitively, $J_c^*(z)$ is the optimal ``cost to go'' if the current posterior probability is $z$.
-Thus, we should terminate the process the first time $t$ that the stopping cost $1 - \widehat{\Gamma}_t$ does not exceed $J_c^*(\widehat{\Gamma}_t)$; otherwise, we should continue with the treatment that minimizes the optimal, expected future cost.
+Once $J_c^*$ is solved, a procedure $(\cX^*_c, T_c^*)$ that achieves \eqref{J_star_cost} can be obtained as follows.
+For $t \geq 0$, if the process has not been terminated, the cost of stopping is $1/(1+ \Gamma_t)$, while the optimal cost with assigning treatment $k \in [K]$ is $\cT_{c,u}(J_c^*)(\Gamma_t,\bS_t, 0)$ with $u = (k,0)$.
+Thus, we stop the first time that the cost due to stopping does not exceed the {optimal cost}, and otherwise select the treatment that minimizes the expected future cost \citep{bertsekas1995dynamic,hernandez2012discrete}, i.e.,